-As Global Lead Analyst at Piksel, one of the leading technology companies in the television industry, Alan Wolk has become one of the most influential thought leaders and futurists in the space.
-He was recently named by Wired as one of the Top 20 Thinkers In Social TV and Second Screen.
+Recently named Chairman of the 2nd Screen Society, Alan Wolk has become one of the industry's most influential thought leaders and futurists.
+He was recognized last year by Wired as one of the Top 20 Thinkers In Social TV and Second Screen.

 Wolk was also the founder and guiding force behind the Hive Awards for the Unsung Heroes of the Internet, a new award show that debuted at SXSW Interactive in March 2010.